meshplay/meshplay/docs/pages/reference/meshplayctl/meshplayctl-system-token-delete.md

 subcommand: token
 ---

-# mesheryctl system token delete
+# meshplayctl system token delete

 Delete a token from your meshconfig